seL4/microkit/docs/manual.md

 * `irq`: The hardware interrupt number.
 * `id`: The channel identifier.
 Must be at least 0 and less than 63.
 * `trigger`: (optional) Whether the IRQ is edge triggered ("edge") or level triggered ("level").
 Defaults to "level".
+* `setvar_id`: (optional) Specifies a symbol in the program image.
+This symbol will be rewritten with the channel identifier of the IRQ.

 The `irq` element has the following attributes when registering X86_64 IOAPIC interrupts: